owncloud/cdperf/packages/k6-tests/src/koko/010-login.md

 ## Description
-The `login` test is intended to log a configurable number of users into the system and then log out again.
-The purpose of the test is primarily to put the idp under load and see how it handles it.
+The `login` test logs a configurable number of users into the system and checks whether the process was successful.

 * `admin` creates `N` users.
   * `N` can be set with the k6 `--vus` option.